Rashedul/diffER/README.md

   <img src="./data/heatmap2.png" alt="Figure 2" style="width: 45%;"/>
 </div>

+- Heatmaps for group_A (n = 7 samples) and group_B (n = 13 samples) enriched regions at chr10.
 - The fraction of enriched regions occupied by peaks is used to generate heatmaps.
-- Heatmaps for group_A (n = 7 samples) and group_B (n = 13 samples) enriched regions at chr10.
 - `output1.csv` and `output2.csv` contain the data used in heatmap.

 ### 5. Contact
 Rashedul Islam, PhD (rashedul.gen@gmail.com)

 ### 6. Citation
+Islam R. et al., Integrative analysis of aberrant epigenomic landscape in chronic lymphocytic leukemia, (2024).